-NOTE: Socrata assets will have a standard icon generated from the asset.
+NOTE: Data & Insights assets will have a standard icon generated from the asset.
 Any derived view that is a chart, calendar, map, or data lens will generate an icon based on the asset.
 For external content, users can configure a preview image for that content.
 More information about preview images can be found here.

 How many items can I feature?

 You can feature one, two, or three assets per “slice” of your catalog.
 A “slice” can be your full catalog or a catalog filtered by one facet on the left-side menu.
 For example, you can feature content for individual “categories”, “view types”, or facets of “custom metadata” to guide users towards content in any of those sets (but not when multiple facets are selected simultaneously).